Feminist anime shows in Japan are cut from a different cloth compared to the feminism we know in the west.

 Violet helps people through writing.
 She helps them express their emotions through the written word and as a result, helps them detox and overcome their struggles.

-It only helps that the animation quality and art is stunningly realistic, making the emotional moments that much more heartfelt.
+It only helps that the animation quality and art are stunningly realistic, making the emotional moments that much more heartfelt.

 Relevant: 23+ Of The Most Feminine Anime Characters Ever Known